If you are in need of a reasonable accommodation please use the information for students, faculty, staff and visitors below.

 Once the need for accommodation becomes known, it is the responsibility of the university and the individual with a disability to engage in a dialogue to identify possible accommodations to assess their reasonableness and effectiveness.
 Determinations regarding accommodations are made on a case-by-case basis.

 How to Request an Accommodation

-Towson University provides applicants and candidates with disabilities accommodations for the application and interview process.
+TU provides applicants and candidates with disabilities accommodations for the application and interview process.
 To request disability accommodation(s) please submit the Applicant Disability Accommodation Request Form.
 For questions, please email the Office of Human Resources at adarequest AT_TOWSON or call 410-704-2162 during regular business hours.

-The University will take appropriate steps to ensure that communications with individuals with disabilities are as effective as communications with others.
-The University will provide appropriate auxiliary aids and services where necessary to afford qualified individuals with a disability, including applicants, participants, companions, and members of the public, an equal opportunity to participate in, and enjoy the benefits of, the services, programs and activities of the University.
+The university will take appropriate steps to ensure that communications with individuals with disabilities are as effective as communications with others.
+The university will provide appropriate auxiliary aids and services where necessary to afford qualified individuals with a disability, including applicants, participants, companions, and members of the public, an equal opportunity to participate in, and enjoy the benefits of, the services, programs and activities of the University.

-The University is committed to affording equal opportunity to individuals with disabilities by providing physical access to its programs, activities and services.
+The university is committed to affording equal opportunity to individuals with disabilities by providing physical access to its programs, activities and services.

 If any individual has difficulty navigating the physical environment of the university, please contact the Office of Inclusion and Institutional Equity by phone at 410-704-0203 or by email at ada AT_TOWSON.